Bali Volcano Activity Update - January 15, 2018

-- Ngurah Rai International Airport continues to operate normally, and all flights are as scheduled.
+- Bali’s Ngurah Rai International Airport operates normally and most flights are as scheduled.

 - Bali Hai Sunset Dinner Cruise